chavi362/Tic-Tac-Toe/README.md

 - Implement a graphical user interface (GUI) using a library like Pygame.
 - Add additional features like a scoreboard or game statistics.

-## Contributions

-Contributions to this project are welcome.
-If you have any suggestions or would like to add new features, please feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).